ahmedrachid/RaspTank/README.md

 - Anes MEKKI

-## Table of contents
+## Project Content: we have developed 3 servers
 * Main Server
 * Controller Server
 * Robot Server

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project was developed in Python Language using standard libraires such as: socket, keyboard, threading, os
 ## Technologies
 Project is created with:
 * Lorem version: 12.3